kachurovskiy/megaels/README.md

 Some PCB production techniques use lead and other nasty stuff.
 Order at your own risk and dispose properly.

 Ordering it from JLCPCB.com takes just a few clicks - upload the ZIP file, use all default settings, choose shipping and checkout.
+Costs around 20 euro with delivery for 5 PCBs (minumum order).

 ## Components